 - The number of men on leave grew from 5,800 per month in 1994 to 22,000 per month in 2015.

-- The number of women on leave changed little over the study period, even as births rose and fell.
+- The number of women on leave changed little over the study period (around 273,000 per month), even as births rose and fell.
 Zagorsky found “no statistically significant trend over time in the rate of women on maternity leave in either monthly or yearly data.”

 - Men were far more likely to be paid during their leave than women, at an average of 66.1 percent across the whole period compared to 47.5 percent for women.

 - The number of men whose leave was paid grew almost twice as fast as the number of women: 0.44 percentage points per year for men and 0.26 percentage points per year for women.